Harker-Hackers/harker-hackers.github.io/members.md

 # Our members

 - [Aarav Borthakur](https://github.com/gadhagod): I am a python and ruby programmer that likes working on server-side webapps.
 I have experience in Flask, Rails, and Express.
-I have worked on several projects for the organization and built our website.
+I have worked on several projects for the organization, built our website, and much more.
   - Favorite project: [Hyrule Compendium API](https://github.com/gadhagod/Hyrule-Compendium-API)

 <br>